 A special TXOP is specified for assignment to nodes for transmitting traffic associated with bandwidth managed DLL multicast stream.
-These TXOPs are assigned to a DLL multicast stream by using the 'Multicast Indication' field in the basic TXOP descriptor, combined with 'FLOW\ID/PRI/MSID' field in the basic TXOP descriptor to identify the MSID of the stream and the 'SID' field in the basic TXOP descriptor to identify an intermediate node in the DLL multicast stream that is responsible for the transmission of data associated with the DLL multicast stream.
-The 'DID/Originating Node' field in the TXOP descriptor shall contain the originating node of the DLL multicast stream in the domain.
+These TXOPs are assigned to a DLL multicast stream by using the 'Multicast Indication' field in the basic TXOP descriptor, combined with 'FLOW_ID/PRI/MSID' field in the basic TXOP descriptor to identify the MSID of the stream and the 'SID' field in the basic TXOP descriptor to identify an intermediate node in the DLL multicast stream that is responsible for the transmission of data associated with the DLL multicast stream.
+The 'DID/Originating Node' field in the TXOP descriptor shall contain the originating node of the DLL multicast stream and together with the MSID field, uniquely identifies the DLL multicast stream in the domain.